What Are Hot Flashes? Understanding Types, Causes & Symptoms

 Frequently Asked Questions

-Yes, men can experience hot flashes, particularly those undergoing hormone therapy for prostate cancer.
+Yes, men can have hot flashes, especially during andropause or while undergoing hormone therapy for prostate cancer.
+It's linked to low testosterone or treatment side effects.